Because of the health benefits of yoga, it is becoming more and more popular with health-conscious people everywhere.

 This list could go on and on because celebrities around the world are talking about the health benefits of yoga.
 While many fitness trends come and go, this one has endured for decades.
 Good things always last, right?

-The International Association of Yoga Therapists created an enlightening compilation of all the proven benefits of yoga, and I wanted to share some of those benefits with you:
+The International Association of Yoga Therapists created an enlightening compilation of all the proven benefits of yoga that are two numerous to mention in this article; but I wanted to share some of those benefits with you:

 Yoga is a proven way to relieve stress and, thus, the health risks associated with it.